microsoft/vscode-tslint/tslint/README.md

 - `tslint.validateWithDefaultConfig` - validate a file for which no custom tslint configuration was found.
 The default is `false`.
 - `tslint.nodePath` - custom path to node modules directory, used to load tslint from a different location than the default of the current workspace or the global node modules directory.
 - `tslint.autoFixOnSave` - fix auto-fixable warnings when a file is saved. **Note:** Auto-fixing is only done when manually saving a file.
 It is not performed when the file is automatically saved based on the `files.autoSave` setting.
 Executing a manual save on an already-saved document will trigger auto-fixing.
+- `tslint.alwaysShowStatus` - always show the `TSLint` status bar item and not only when there are errors.
+The default is true.
 - `tslint.alwaysShowRuleFailuresAsWarnings` - always show rule failures as warnings, ignoring the severity configuration in the `tslint.json` configuration.

 # Auto-fixing